sulbhajain/Portfolio-Projects/Ardent Survival_Titanic/readme.md

-Name:Cuiqing Li

-Submitted Date:11/16/2016
+#Ardent survival of Titanic passengers

 This is a project used to apply machine learning algorithms to analyze the data in the titanic.csv file.
-The titanic.csv contains all the information about the poeple who were involved in the sinking of the RMS Titanic.
+The titanic.csv contains all the information about the people who were involved in the sinking of the RMS Titanic.